-With its dramatic coastlines and short distances from coast to coast, Ireland is the perfect destination for nature-loving film fans of historical or fantasy TV shows such as Game of Thrones and Vikings, which have both been filmed here.
+With its dramatic coastlines and short distances, Ireland is the perfect destination for nature‐loving film fans.
+The country has been especially popular as a filming location for historical or fantasy TV shows, such as the smash hits Game of Thrones and Vikings, which have both been filmed in Ireland.

 Planning to discover Ireland yourself?
 In this Ireland Guide, I'm sharing my tried‐and‐tested tips in order for you to get the most out of your time and budget…

 - The East Coast and the capital Dublin